Binghamton-University-Table-Tennis/website/README.md

 - Google reCAPTCHA API Keys

 #### Heroku Scheduler
-Create a daily job to update matches and practices, preferably right after practice (Note: Timezone for the scheduler is UTC).
+Create a job to update matches and practices.
+You may use whatever frequency you desire (Note: Timezone for the scheduler is UTC).
 Use the following command for the job:

     $ python worker.py